By Jill Brooke

 There are around 28,000 species of known orchids which are broken down into around 850 small groups called a genus.
 The lip of an orchid entices pollinators, such as bees, butterflies, or moths.
 With sparkling colors and intricate patterns, some even mimic the appearance of female insects to attract pollinators as part of their flirtatious repertoire.
 We do know that flowers are wired to be seductive.

-This year, a cattleya orchid called Purple Rain won first prize at the Miami festival.
+At the annual and popular Tamiami show, a cattleya orchid called Purple Rain won first prize at the Miami festival.
 The lavender flower frame was lush and sensual and the magenta center tinged with apricot popped with personality and saturated color.

 “This cattleya is so big and dramatic and there were so many flowers on the plant,” explains Mary Motes, whose family is famous for not only breeding the rarest orchids in the world but for writing mysteries about them.
 “The cattleyas are the ones you see in old Fred Astaire movies when people wore corsages.”